jstanco/quemu/README.md

 # quemu
-Quemu is an object-oriented quantum circuit simulation framework, providing utility for building and running custom quantum circuits.

-## Usage

-In Quemu, a user constructs an instance of `CircuitBuilder`, which can be used to incrementally build a quantum circuit by adding instances of `Gate`.
-The user then calls `CircuitBuilder::Get` to retrieve a finished `Circuit` instance.
+**Quemu** is an object-oriented quantum circuit simulation framework, providing utility for building and running custom quantum circuits.
+In quemu, a user is able to incrementally create quantum gates and add them to a custom circuit.
+To do so, the user constructs an instance of `CircuitBuilder`, and adds instances of `Gate`.
+After the appropriate gates have been added, the user calls `CircuitBuilder::Get`to retrieve a finished `Circuit` instance.

 ```cc
 // Use CircuitBuilder to construct a Circuit instance.